 The pharmaceutical and other biomedical industries require an understanding of both business and science to bring lifesaving technologies to market.
-KGI’s summer program will provide skills and professional development opportunities for undergraduates interested in careers in biotechnology, pharmaceuticals, medical devices, or other biomedical product industries.
-During this challenging and fun five-week program, participants will learn about bioscience business skills and career opportunities, providing an edge for careers beyond the bench in these science-based industries.
+Keck Graduate Institute (KGI), a member of The Claremont Colleges, offers the Careers Beyond the Bench program to provide skills and professional development opportunities for undergraduates interested in careers in biotechnology, pharmaceuticals, medical devices, or other biomedical product industries.
+During this challenging and fun five-week summer program, participants will learn about bioscience business skills and career opportunities, providing an edge for careers beyond the bench in these science-based industries.

 This program is offered at no cost, but participants are responsible for covering housing and meal expenses.
 Participants who complete the program will receive a $1,000 stipend.